 Originally built in the 16thC as a monastery, this Relais & Châteaux historic property has been completely reimagined as a well-appointed luxurious hotel.
 Every spacious and comfortable guest room has its own unique decor, using antiques and often rustic country pieces.
 The tranquil outdoor pool and stunning gardens are the perfect place to kick back after a day of riding.
 View hotel website »

-Our average bike ride is 53 km (33 mi.), with the option one day to do a 105 km (65 mi.)
-Century Ride.
-Our first three days let you warm up your legs, as the topography is flat or very gently rolling.
-Later in the trip, the Dordogne’s terrain means that each day involves a few challenging hills—but the climbs and descents are either short or gradual.
+Our average bike ride is 53 km, with the option one day to do a 102 km Century Ride.
+Our ride in the Entre Deux Mers lets you warm up your legs, as the topography is flat or very gently rolling.
+The Dordogne’s terrain means that each day involves a few challenging hills—but the climbs and descents are either short or gradual, ranging between 163m and 889m.
 Most roads are very quiet, with a few busier sections in towns.
-Vineyard and coastal scenery dominate in Bordeaux, in contrast to forest, castles and farmland in the Dordogne Valley.

-- All breakfasts, four lunches and four dinners, including wine
+- All breakfasts, three lunches and four dinners, including wine

 - Use of a customized hybrid or a racing bike with drop bars, equipped with handlebar bag and helmet

 - Services of B&R guide(s) and support van